Short-Term and Long-Term Disability Insurance

 Going to Work

-SSI work incentives can help you go to work by lowering the chances that you’ll lose your SSI benefit or Medicaid coverage.
+SSI work incentives help you go to work by reducing your risk of losing your SSI or Medicaid coverage.
 You can earn $65 a month without it affecting your cash benefit.
 Beyond that, your SSI payment will go down $1 for every $2 you earn.

-When your earnings, combined with any other income you have, exceed your state’s SSI income limits, your SSI payments will stop for those months.
+When your earnings plus any other income exceed your state’s SSI income limits, you won't receive SSI.
 Your payments will start again for any month your income drops to less than the SSI limits.
 You can learn more in the booklet Working While Disabled: How We Can Help.